-Effects of severe flooding on a lowland farm - the role of tree planting
+Tree planting for severe flooding on a lowland farm

 This case study investigates the impact, including cost, of severe annual river-flooding on a mixed lowland farm in Shropshire.